Where is fiber grown & raised in your community? How is fabric made, and who sews, knits, or makes clothing?

 - Monthly virtual meetings with fellow Fibershed Affiliate organizers to discuss projects, challenges, and share strategies, resources, and inspiration

-- Regular educational content and resources on topics related to Fibershed’s mission — from Fundraising for Fiber Systems, to Working with Brands, to Mapping Fiber Supply Chains
+- Regular educational webinars, content and resources on topics related to Fibershed’s mission — from Fundraising for Fiber Systems, to Working with Brands, to Mapping Fiber Supply Chains

 - Annual opportunities to fund activities and projects through our Micro-grants initiative

 - Access to a customized website template to set up a Fibershed Affiliate site with a Producer Directory, Blog, Events calendar, and Project pages

 Are you interested in forming a Fibershed Affiliate?